aldorguez/iztakat/README.md

 # iztakat
 Ubuntu HPC cluster

-Configuration files for a Ubuntu based HPS cluster
+Configuration files and scripts for the setup of a MAAS based HPC cluster.